learn-co-curriculum/dsc-refactoring-with-pipelines-lab/README.md

-Now is a good time to look at the overall pipeline again, to understand what all the pieces are doing:
+Now is a good time to look at the overall pipeline again, to understand what all the pieces are doing and compare them to the image above:

 ```python